ocpi/ocpi/README.md

-This repostory contains the OCPI specification.
+This repository contains the OCPI specification.

 ## Contents